anderson-aristotle/ruby-object-model/README.md

 ```
 <!-- end code block -->

-Sometimes, we want build more complex object by using specific instances of other
+Sometimes, we want build a more complex object by using specific instances of
- objects.
+other objects.
 We can use composition to achieve this.
 In this case, we will add
  instances of the `Song` class to the tracks of our album.

 ## Ruby Mixins